 Coffee Culture: A Social Downturn

-In a world where the best part of waking up used to be Folgers in your cup, coffee remains an integral part of our culture, fueling anyone and everyone form corporate executives to the working-class person.
+In a world where the best part of waking up used to be Folgers in your cup, coffee remains an integral part of our culture, fueling anyone and everyone from corporate executives to the working-class person.
 As we sleep less and work more, the need to inject stronger beans and brew into our routine (and veins) increases exponentially.
 By simply adding 2-4 cups of coffee to our day, we super-charge ourselves for the late-night Instagram posts, social media rants, email correspondence, and text message exchanges expected of us, before turning in for the night.

 I’ve never been a heavy coffee drinker and to this day, I never wake up in need of anything more than a shower, clothes, and possibly a shave.
 I would even go so far as to say that upon waking, I am alert enough to operate a manual transmission motor vehicle.
 Alertness aside, this global addiction begs the question, what are we missing?
 Enter Coffee Culture.